 No Comment

-Before it became content, the exhibition was an event.
+Before it became content, the exhibition existed as an event.

 A gathering.
 A rumour.
 A temporary concentration of people, objects and attention.
-Something that happened in a particular place, for a limited time, and could not be fully experienced through its documentation.
+Something that occurred in a specific place for a limited duration, and could not be fully contained by documentation.

 No Comment returns to this condition.

-At a time when contemporary art increasingly circulates through predictable systems of production, display and documentation, the project proposes a different mode of encounter.
-One grounded not in representation, but in presence; not in interpretation, but in immediacy.
+At a moment when contemporary art circulates through predictable systems of production, display and documentation, the project proposes another mode of engagement grounded not in representation, but in presence, and not in interpretation, but in immediacy.

-The project emerges from a growing sense that artistic experience has become inseparable from its own mechanisms of mediation.
-Exhibitions are announced through familiar visual languages, documented according to established conventions, and consumed through endlessly recurring formats of online representation.
-The artwork often enters a pre-existing cycle of visibility before it is even encountered in physical space.
+It emerges from the sense that artistic practice has become inseparable from the mechanisms that mediate it.
+Exhibitions are announced through familiar visual codes, recorded through established conventions, and circulated through repetitive online formats.
+Works enter a cycle of visibility before they are physically encountered.

-The white cube remains the dominant architecture of this condition.
-Designed to neutralise context, it isolates the artwork from the contingencies of everyday life in order to maximise attention, legibility and value.
-Such spaces undoubtedly possess their own historical and practical necessity.
-Yet their logic also produces a highly controlled environment in which the terms of encounter are largely predetermined.
+The white cube remains the dominant framework for this condition.
+By neutralising context, it isolates the artwork from everyday contingencies in order to intensify attention and value.
+Yet this neutrality produces a controlled environment in which the terms of experience are largely predetermined.

 Taking place within the unstable environment of a bus stop, the project embraces a condition defined by movement rather than contemplation, interruption rather than concentration, transience rather than permanence.
 Unlike the conventional exhibition space, this site cannot be fully controlled.
 Weather, traffic, ambient noise, passers-by, chance encounters and unforeseen circumstances become active participants in the work’s formation.